 Finding a good gaming monitor

 Gaming also has its own unique concerns.
 When the difference between victory and defeat can come down to split second timing, you can't afford long lag times.
-For gaming monitors, we recommend finding a display that offers response times of 15 milliseconds or less.
+If you want one of the best gaming monitors, we recommend finding a display that offers response times of 15 milliseconds or less.

 Smoother gameplay is also part of what you pay for in a gaming monitor, so pay attention to what frame syncing technology a monitor supports.
 AMD FreeSync and Nvidia G-Sync both allow the monitor and the graphics card to coordinate the refresh rate of the screen with the output of the GPU, but they approach this problem in slightly different ways, and a given monitor will likely provide support for only one or the other format.
 If your gaming rig uses Nvidia cards, you'll want a G-Sync capable monitor, while AMD-based systems will play nicely with a FreeSync display.